-According to the Canadian Construction Association, the construction industry employs over 1.4 million people in Canada, and generates about $141 billion annually to the Canadian economy.
-With bigger and more complex construction projects for everything from buildings and bridges, to roads and facilities, construction site management has evolved into a more multi-faceted system.
+The construction industry employs over 1.6 million people in Canada, and contributes about $151 billion to the Canadian economy annually, according to the Canadian Construction Association.
+As construction projects become larger and more complex – ranging from buildings and bridges to roads and facilities – construction site management has evolved into a more multi-faceted system.

 With rapid growth, having better site controls and workplace practices is essential to mitigating risks.
 To help you meet this demand and streamline the processes behind construction projects, we outline some key tips to help you run a well-managed jobsite.